sumup-oss/circuit-ui/.changeset/heavy-toys-thank.md

 '@sumup/icons': minor
 ---

-Added a new asset to the icons package.
-The 'minus_small' icon.
+Added a new minus icon in a small size.